hackoregon/civic/packages/component-library/stories/README.md

 # CIVIC Design System Story Pattern

 Storybook is used to document [CIVIC's Design System](https://hackoregon.github.io/civic/).
 Each component in the library has a story.
-The Knobs addon is used to allow the props values to be changed while working with that component.

 As you read through this document, refer to these stories to see the design pattern in use: